 Northern Oregon stretches from historic Astoria down to beautiful Neskowin.
 This incredible coastline includes breathtaking ocean views and beautiful beaches.
 Seaside, Cannon Beach, and Pacific City all provide great places to stay and play in this remarkable area.

 The north Oregon coast has only one agate beach, but it couldn’t be better located.
 Short Beach is found immediately south of Cape Meares National Wildlife Refuge, one of the best refuge sites on the Oregon Coast.
+Short Beach is also less than half an hour from Tillamook, the home of the Tillamook Creamery and the Tillamook Air Museum.

 You can find a wide range of semiprecious stones at Short Beach including agate, jasper, chalcedony, and petrified wood.
 Simply walk around the beach looking for stones that stand out from the gray gravel.
+Our children found lots of beautiful treasures to take home.

 Agates and other minerals can also be found in the basalt boulders of Short Beach.
 Agates, zeolites, and even geodes can be obtained by breaking open these boulders with a rock hammer or geology pick.
 Basalt is a tough rock, so be prepared to work.